uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

 - I considered to add Supabase, RethinkDB and meteor.
 But they are not really client side databases.
 They realtime stream query results from the server to the client.

-- I have a question, how do you manage the fact that Supabase is based on a relational db[1]?
-Do you just put all fields (except the primary key) in a JSON column[2]?
+- how do you manage the fact that Supabase is based on a relational db?
+Do you just put all fields (except the primary key) in a JSON column?
   - Personably I kinda like the fact that it’s a relational DB.
 The stuff you gain by having users only allowed to do certain things based on certain fields using Policies makes life a lot easier and more relaxing.

 - For offline-first use PouchDB can connect directly to a CouchDB installed on your desktop PC as opposed to storing user data in your browser's built-in IndexedDB and syncing that with a Cloud based CouchDB.